Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space

 \subsection{Superabundance and rigid curves}

-\rc{The set of tropical stable maps of a fixed combinatorial type} can be parametrized by a polyhedral cone in a real vector space; in the present generality and notation, a proof is recorded in~\cite{R16}, though the main ideas can be found in~\cite{GM051, GM053, Mi07}.
+\rc{The set of tropical stable maps of a fixed combinatorial type} can be parametrized by a polyhedral cone in a real vector space, see~\cite{GS13,NS06}, as well as the closely related~\cite{GM051, GM053, Mi07}.
 The \textbf{expected dimension} of the cone associated to the type of a map $(\Gamma,f)$ is

-see for instance~\cite[Section 2.2]{R16}.
 When a combinatorial type has this expected dimension, it is said to be \textbf{non-superabundant}.
 In superabundant cases, there may be nontrivial families even when the expected dimension is zero, so we \rc{introduce the} notion of rigidity to reduce to a finite combinatorial count.

 \begin{definition} Choose general points $p_1,\ldots, p_n\in \RR^2$, a degree, genus, incidence, and descendant constraints defining a tropical descendant Gromov--Witten invariant.
 Let $(\Gamma,f)$ be a tropical stable map satisfying these chosen constraints.
 The map $(\Gamma,f)$ is said to be \textbf{rigid} if $(\Gamma,f)$ is not contained in any nontrivial family of tropical curves having the same combinatorial type. \end{definition}